-Bianca Andreescu has been troubled by injury since her break-out year in 2019 – but her form at the 2021 Miami Open suggests she’s back as good as ever.
-Here is all you need to know about the Canadian player.
+Bianca Andreescu has been troubled by injury since her break-out year in 2019 but she’s back in 2021.
+Here is all you need to know about the Canadian

 Where was Bianca Andreescu born?